pepijnlauriks/IOT/README.md

 ## Introduction

 In this manual I'm going to show you how to make a (very rudimentary) Tsunami early warning system.
-It uses a vibration sensor that has a spring when the spring shakes it outputs a value that we can use to control an LED strip  All the code is written on MacOS and with the Arduino IDE program.
+It uses a vibration sensor that has a spring in it, when the spring shakes it outputs a value that we can use to control an LED strip.
+All the code is written on MacOS and with the Arduino IDE program.
 You can download the Arduino IDE here: https://www.arduino.cc/en/Main/Software

 ## Components: